 1968 will be Sonobeat's busiest year that will be capped at the end with a surprising inflection point.
 But we're getting ahead of ourselves.
 Bill Sr. and Rim Kelley (Bill Josey Jr.) seem to jump from one recording session to the next.
 Sessions include Shiva's Headband, Conqueroo, The Thingies, Paul New, Johnny Winter, Bach-Yen, The Ray Campi Establishment, Allen Damron, Jim Chesnut, Ronnie and the Westwinds, Fran Nelson, Lavender Hill Express, the Afro-Caravan, New Atlantis, and a non-commercial demo album for Sonosong composer Herman Nelson.
 Rim changes the color of Sonobeat's center label and logo to make the background pattern less dominant, and the release of Johnny Winter's single marks the first appearance of Sonobeat's stylized "S" logo on a 45 RPM single sleeve; however, the "S" logo is never used on Sonobeat center labels themselves or on any album jacket.
 Things are busy enough by mid-'68 for Sonobeat to create a two-color letterhead.

-Sonobeat continues the low-cost "viral" marketing campaigns it's begun in 1967 for its first four releases, submitting promo copies of each new release to local and regional newspapers, Texas, Oklahoma, and Louisiana radio stations, and the national music trade journals Billboard and Cash Box.
+Sonobeat continues the low-cost "viral" marketing campaigns it's begun in 1967 for its first four releases, submitting promo copies of each new release to local and regional newspapers, radio stations around the country, and the national music trade journals Billboard and Cash Box.
 Sonobeat begins to receive attention in print, including an expansive article in the April '68 edition of Go Central Texas magazine and a positive Cash Box review of its second Lavender Hill Express single, Watch Out!.
 Of course, word of mouth remains a key element in Sonobeat's marketing efforts in and around Austin.

 Following KAZZ's shut-down, Rim continues working in Austin radio during the remainder of '68, initially taking the weekend midnight-6 a.m. deejay slot on top 40 station KNOW AM beginning in March while also taking a full course load as a Radio-TV-Film major at the University of Texas.
 Juggling classes, weekend all-nighters at KNOW, and recording sessions is too difficult, so at the end of July Rim segues from KNOW to a part time weekday afternoon job – freeing his evenings for studying and recording sessions – as a newscaster at KOKE AM-FM, a position he holds until fall '69.